eighty20results/e20r-sequences/readme.txt

 Create "Sequence" which are groups of posts/pages where content is revealed to members over time.
 This a clone of the "drip feed content" module for Paid Memberships Pro (pmpro-series).

 == Description ==
-This plugin currently requires Paid Memberships Pro and is a complete rip-off of the pmpro_series plugin from strangerstudios
+This plugin currently requires Paid Memberships Pro and is a complete rip-off of the pmpro_series plugin from strangerstudios.

+Added a few features that weren't included in pmpro_series, specifically the ability to:

+* Configure the sort order for the series/sequence
+* Show/hide upcoming series/sequence posts
+* Show/hide "You are on day XXX of your membership"
+* Configure "Days of delay since start of membership" or specific calendar date as when to make content available

 == Installation ==